 3.1 Consensus Approach to Decision-Making

 PRAMP follows a consensus approach to decision-making.
-The board, executive committee and any working groups that may be formed operate by consensus, which is reached when there is unanimous agreement that each member can accept the outcome although it may not achieve the goals of each member.
+The Board, Executive Committee and any Committee or Working Groups that may be formed operate by consensus, which is reached when there is unanimous agreement that each member can accept the outcome although it may not achieve the goals of each member.
 Decisions made by consensus aim to take into account the best interests of everyone.

 The following considerations must be taken into account when implementing consensus-based decision-making:

-Quorum: For the board, this is defined as 50% plus 1 of directors/ alternates and representation from a minimum of 2 member groups (government, industry and community).
-For the executive committee, only the latter condition must be met.
+Quorum: For the Board, this is defined as 50% plus 1 of directors/ alternates and representation from a minimum of 2 member groups (government, industry and community).
+For the Executive Committee, only the latter condition must be met.

 Working towards Consensus: All representatives must have the opportunity to participate in discussions and review proposals before they are brought forward to the board.
 Each representative is responsible for bringing forward concerns/ perspectives of their stakeholders early on in the process.
 Those who do not agree with a decision need to explain precisely what elements are contentious and to provide an alternative.
 Teams need to base their recommendations on the best information available and this information needs to be collected jointly.